Beta BASIC: Limitations

 Beta BASIC suffered from some limitations.
 As with other 8-bit microprocessors, the Spectrum could only address 64 KB of contiguous memory due to the addressing restrictions of the Spectrum's Zilog Z80 CPU.
 Of this, 16 KB was taken by the Sinclair BASIC ROM, leaving 48 KB for RAM.
 The screen took some of this, as did the areas used for holding the interpreter's own internal data structures.
 Beta BASIC took around 11-12 KB of the remainder, in some cases leaving only 20 KB or so for user programs.

 The replacement of Sinclair's editor meant that it was not possible to use the 128K Spectrum ROM's full-screen BASIC editor.
 No compiler was available for Beta BASIC code and existing Sinclair BASIC compilers such as HiSoft BASIC could not handle the extended keywords and facilities of Beta BASIC.

 Another remaining Sinclair BASIC limitation was that only single-letter variable names could be used for strings, arrays and other types.

-The only other 8-bit BASIC with inbuilt support for structured programming was BBC BASIC.
+Very few other 8-bit BASICs included support for structured programming; the most widely used of these was BBC BASIC.
 Beta BASIC named procedures did not need to be called with the PROC keyword like in BBC BASIC and thus became new language keywords, allowing the language to be extended in itself.
 However, BBC BASIC was considerably quicker - the fastest BASIC interpreter of the time.
 Beta BASIC was not especially fast, though it included faster replacements for particularly slow ROM routines, such as the circle and arc drawing code.